KiAi-dev/selectiveci-action/README.md

 - `reasons`
   JSON array of reason codes for the decision
+  (e.g. documentation-only change, policy-enforced full run, diff fallback).
+  They are intended for debugging, auditability, and CI visibility.

 - `fallback`
   `true` or `false` (safe fallback used, e.g. diff failure)